JabRef/user-documentation/en/setup/citationkeypatterns.md

 **Note:** If there is no author \(as in the case of an edited book\), then all of the above **`[auth...]`** markers will use the editor\(s\) \(if any\) as a fallback.
 Thus, the editor\(s\) of a book with no author will be treated as the author\(s\) for label-generation purposes.
 If you do not want this behavior, i.e. you require a marker which expands to nothing if there is no author, use **`pureauth`** instead of **`auth`** in the above codes.
 For example, **`[pureauth]`**, or **`[pureauthors3]`**.

+The name of institutions and companies often contain spaces and words that have a specific meaning in the author field, e.g., `and`.
+The full name should be enclosed in braces to prevent the name from being miss-parsed for these cases.
+Names enclosed in braces are often abbreviated while generating citation keys to avoid creating excessively long keys.
+For example, `{European Union Aviation Safety Agency}` is abbreviated to `EUASA`.

 #### Editor-related field markers

 * **`[edtr]`**: The last name of the first editor